 - Using comparison words, like bigger or shorter.

 In other words, measurement concepts come through as your toddler participates in hands-on play and activities.
 If they’re playing, they’re learning!

 Supporting Measurement Learning

 If you’re using BabySparks, you’ll see lots of measurement activities in your daily play program.
-We love to use a variety of objects that little ones can use for comparing, experimenting, and measuring (hint: food storage containers are great for this).
+We love to use a variety of objects for this learning (hint: food storage containers are great for this).

 Joining your child’s play helps bridge the gap between what they see and what they understand.
 Make simple observations out loud, like “Wow, this car is heavier than that one.”
 Work with what your child is doing and add to it.
 For instance, if your toddler is pouring rice from a measuring cup into a bowl, you might offer to count how many scoops it takes to fill the bowl.